Need Help?

 Failure to inform your insurance company of your intention to let could invalidate your insurance or leave you under-insured.This means that you could be personally liable for any claim made against you.
 As a minimum you should ensure that you are covered for any third party liability in respect of injuries to your tenant whilst at your property

-Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you to have a license to do so from the freeholder.
-If such conditions are not complied with you may be in violation of the lease.
-This could trigger the freeholder commencing forfeiture proceedings.
+Should the tenure of your property be leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
+If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder commencing forfeiture proceedings.